6 Responses to “Ryan Grant In “Good/Bad/Ugly””

 But yes, I guess I agree with you.
 He does it again, or if Brandon Jackson gets a little too excited about blocking punts and roughs up another punter, and there will be blood.
 It’s just hard to stay mad with Brett throwing snowballs.

-Holly said in January 14th, 2008 at 7:50 pm
+January 14, 2008 at 09:01 pm

 Everything we do in life is a learning experience.
 What did Ryan Grant learn on Saturday?
 He learned that you never give up, even when things LOOK like they are going in the toilet.
 He also learned to be prepared, because the hype and speed in the playoffs is twice as bad as the regular season.